Hish-am/Select_Computational_Physics_problems/README.md

 ### Chapter4:

--Using the Euler-Cramer method to trace out circular and eliptical planetary orbits.
+-Using the Euler-Cromer method to trace out circular and eliptical planetary orbits.
 -calculating respective energy and angular momentum of these orbits verifying Keplar's laws.
 -Reproducing Precession of the perihelion of Mercury.
 -studying the chaotic tumbling of hyperion.